Chart Color Schemes

 Beachmere is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Beachmere's dwelling structure, according to the latest Census, consisted of 83.9% houses and 16.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Home ownership in Beachmere was 46.5%, with mortgaged dwellings at 28.6% and rented ones at 24.9%.
-The median monthly mortgage repayment in the area was $1,560, below Brisbane metro's average of $1,863.
-Median weekly rent in Beachmere was $350, compared to Brisbane metro's $380.
+Beachmere's dwelling structures, as per the latest Census evaluation, consisted of 83.9% houses and 16.1% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Beachmere stood at 46.5%, with mortgaged dwellings at 28.6% and rented ones at 24.9%.
+The median monthly mortgage repayment was $1,560, below Brisbane metro's average of $1,863, while the median weekly rent was $350, compared to Brisbane metro's $380.
 Nationally, Beachmere's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing